 "Shoplifting" generally refers to the theft of merchandise from a store or place of business.
 Shoplifting is a type of larceny, which simply means taking someone else's property without their permission and with the intent to deprive the owner of the property taken.

-Though states may punish shoplifting under their general larceny or theft statutes, many states have enacted statutes to specifically address shoplifting.
+Though states punish shoplifting under their general larceny or theft statutes, many states have enacted statutes to specifically address shoplifting.
 States may refer to the crime by different names, including "retail theft" and "concealment of merchandise."

 Elements of Shoplifting

-Each state's laws vary, but generally shoplifting offenses include two basic elements:
+Each state's laws vary, but shoplifting offenses generally include two basic elements:

-- The intent to deprive the items' rightful owner (typically the store) of possession of the items, without paying the purchase price.
+- The intent to deprive the items' rightful owner (typically the store) of possession of the items without paying the purchase price.